 She is an active volunteer in the arts community, including her role as Vice President of Contextural, a dynamic group of textile artists who foster a cooperative, creative environment in support of the production of new artistic works.
 She also co-chairs Timeraiser150, a unique program that supports local artists and non-profit organizations and promotes volunteerism in communities.

-When I’m not printing, creating designs or dreaming up new things to make, I’m hanging out with my two awesome kids and equally creative husband.
-We try to keep creativity alive in our house, whether it’s having dance parties, making castles out of cardboard boxes, or experimenting with recipes in the kitchen.
+When she’s not printing, creating designs or dreaming up new things to make, Charis is hanging out with her two awesome kids and equally amazing husband.